dreamspace-academy/dreamspace.academy/README.md

     - security: The commit improves the security of the product or resolves a security issue that has been reported.

-    - style: he commit updates or reformats the style of the source code, but does not otherwise change the product implementation.
+    - style: The commit updates or reformats the style of the source code, but does not otherwise change the product implementation.

     - deprecate: The commit deprecates existing functionality, but does not remove it from the product.